-88003-01 OBJECTIVES
+88003-01 INSPECTION OBJECTIVES

 01.01 This inspection procedure applies to the inspection of events, involving safety or safeguards that occur at Nuclear Regulatory Commission (NRC)-regulated nuclear fuel cycle facilities.
-NRC management must determine the need to dispatch one or more regional or Headquarters inspectors to conduct a inspection after an event occurs.
-The events to be inspected under this procedure include those that are considered significant enough to warrant inspections to determine the operational status of safety and safeguards, but are not of such a nature as to require Incident Investigation Team (IIT) or an Augmented Inspection Team (AIT) .
+NRC management must determine the need to dispatch one or more regional or Headquarters inspectors to conduct a reactive inspection after an event occurs.
+The events to be inspected under this procedure include those that are considered significant enough to warrant reactive inspections to determine the operational status of safety and safeguards, but are not of such a nature as to require Incident Investigation Team (IIT) or an Augmented Inspection Team (AIT) inspection.
 Typically, the procedure will be used in response to: over exposures; losses or releases of significant quantities of radioactive materials; fires or toxic chemical spills that threaten losses of safety or safeguards controls, or that significantly increase the risks of such losses or releases; or actual losses of safety controls -- but its use is not limited to these types of events.
 The need for such an inspection may be strengthened by the occurrence of one or more previous events that may share a common root cause.

 01.02 The objectives of the procedure are to assist the inspector to: